luajunan/DSA4262-ateam/Training and predicting pipeline/readme.md

-# How to use this Pipeline for Model Training and Predicting
+# How to use this Pipeline for Model Training and Predicting (In Terminal/Linux Environment)

 ## 1. Creating a Virtual Environment